The 9 Stages of a Breakup

 Once you’ve grieved the loss and you’ve gotten past the hardest parts of withdrawal, the deeper layers of healing can happen.
 Most people, when the dust starts to settle, become aware that they still have feelings like anger, guilt, and even shame related to their relationship.
 Until you work through these feelings post-breakup, it’s hard to release your attachment to your Ex fully.

-This is where Module 5 of the Heal From Heartbreak program becomes your turning point.
-You learn how to work with your dark emotions—like anger and resentment—not by suppressing them, but by using them as powerful tools for growth.
-I teach you how to transform anger into clarity, how to listen to your guilt without letting it crush you, and how to find your way out of shame and into self-compassion.
+This is where you need to learn how to work with your dark emotions—like anger and resentment—not by suppressing them, but by using them as powerful tools for growth.
+You can transform anger into clarity, listen to your guilt without letting it crush you, and find your way out of shame and into self-compassion.

 The next stage of breakups often involves turning away from the focus being on your Ex and turning towards yourself.
 Most people going through a bad breakup feel like it’s taken a toll on their self-esteem.
 Learning how to love yourself again is the foundation for being able to rebuild and move on after a breakup.